 After you sign up you'll be registered in our cedar-announcements and cedar-users email lists, and you can send your questions and feature requests to the cedar-users list.

 What CEDAR does

-The CEDAR Workbench, as we refer to the suite of CEDAR tools, makes it easy to collect and use metadata.
-Eventually our tools will cover the entire lifecycle of metadata, from before the first metadata record is created to its eventual processing, and even enhancement, by users and analysts.
-But for now, CEDAR tools help you create forms to collect metadata, make those available to users, and download the information that users have provided.
+The CEDAR Workbench makes it easy to collect and use metadata.
+CEDAR tools help you create forms to collect metadata, make those forms available to users, and download or view the information that users have provided.

 What can CEDAR do for me already?